rdpoor/mu/README.md

 Abstracting out a connector object and a traversal method would have other benefits as well: it would detect attempts to create circular graphs, automatic mono/stereo conversion, copy an entire subtree, etc.

+### Streams vs Events

+I've been pondering if Streams should support discrete events in addition to blocks of sample data.
+At the same time, I've been wondering if the Stream base class should provide a tickHasJumped() method to signal discontinuities in the stream data.

+These are related.

+When a call to step(buffer, tick, player) is continuous (i.e. tick equals prev_tick + buffer.frames()), that can be thought of as a continuation of a previous event.
+When the call to step() is discontinuous, that can be thought of as a new event.

+I'm not sure how this translates into a design, but a germ of an idea is in there.